 The exhibition named “Stronger than Memory and Weaker than Dewdrops” is offered here from September 25 until January 30.
 The exhibit showcases Karolina Markiewicz’s and Pascal Piron’s artistic masterpieces.

 When: Monday, Wednesday, Friday, Saturday, Sunday from 11am – 7pm.
 Open Thursdays from 11am – 11pm.
 Closed Tuesdays, 1 January, 1 November and 25 December.

 National Museum of Natural History

 This is the place to come to discover the natural sciences of Luxembourg.
-The original museum opened its doors to the public in 1854 and showcased birds, mammals, reptiles, insects, shells, and anatomical objects.
-Today the museum has grown to use three buildings, the large collection was not suitable for just one building.
+The original museum opened its doors to the public in 1854.
+It showcases birds, mammals, reptiles, insects, shells, and anatomical objects.
+Today the museum has grown to use three buildings, as the large collection was not suitable for just one building.

-When: closed on Mondays, but open from January to December from 10am to 6pm
+When: closed on Mondays, but open from January- December from 10am- 6pm

 Where: 25, rue Münster (map)